vranki/perse/README.md

 Hate writing udev rules for those gadgets?

-Perse is a simple GUI tool to make devices writable in Linux.
-Just check the devices you want to be world writable and Perse creates the udev rules.
+Perse is a easy GUI tool to make devices writable in Linux.
+Just select the devices you want to be world writable and Perse creates persistent udev rules for them.

-Still WIP but usable.

-run "sudo touch /etc/udev/rules.d/50-perse.rules" before first run.
-This will be created by deb/rpm packaging later.

-Run as root.
+Ubuntu packages available at https://launchpad.net/~ville-ranki/+archive/misc

 To compile:

  * Install libudev-dev and Qt dev tools
  * qmake
  * make

 GNU GPLv3, (c) Ville Ranki <ville.ranki@iki.fi>